Blogger Outreach

 • Communicate how you could add value: Explain the benefits for the blogger and their site.
 (Ex: “I think my blog post on [X] would be a great addition to your existing article because of [Y].”)

 • End with a CTA: Let the blogger know the next step to take if he wants to work with you.
-(Ex: “If you’re interested, simply reply to this message, and let’s take it from there.”)
+(Ex: “If you’re interested, please reply to this message, and let’s take it from there.”)

 If you need help creating your pitch, feel free to use our blogger outreach template.
+We crafted it based on our years of experience of doing manual outreach to land high-quality links for our clients.

-Step 5: Reach Out
+Step 5: Outreach

 With that said, let’s talk about how you can send your pitch to the right people.
+We recommend using any of the available outreach tools that will make keeping track of your outreach easier.

 You may find an email address dedicated to guest post submissions.
 Or you may find links to a blogger's social accounts.